nielsjsc/Tree/README.md

 BUILDING:

-with the g++ compiler, simply compile Test_tree.cpp, which includes tree.h and Tree.cpp. then run it, it will take user input, and generate a random tree every time, print every node's key and path_to to terminal for user observation.
+with the g++ compiler, simply compile Test_tree.cpp, which includes tree.h and Tree.cpp.
+Then run it, it will take user input, generate a random tree, and print every node's key and path_to to terminal for user observation.